 Mothers aged under 20 and their babies

-This section focuses on teenage mothers (women who gave birth when they were aged under 20) and their babies.
+This section focuses on mothers who gave birth when they were aged under 20 and their babies.

 For many young people, becoming a parent can be a positive and maturing experience (AIHW 2020).
-However, teenage mothers are more likely to experience broader disadvantage, and can have higher rates of behavioural risk factors, such as smoking during pregnancy (AIHW 2018).
-While most babies born to teenage mothers have positive health outcomes, they are more likely to be pre-term, low birthweight and experience higher morbidity and mortality (AIHW 2018).
+However, mothers aged under 20 are more likely to experience broader disadvantage, and can have higher rates of behavioural risk factors, such as smoking during pregnancy (AIHW 2018).
+While most babies born to mothers aged under 20 have positive health outcomes, they are more likely to be pre-term, low birthweight and experience higher morbidity and mortality (AIHW 2018; Diabelková et al. 2023).

 Mothers who gave birth aged under 20

-Figure 1 presents data for women who gave birth aged under 20, by selected maternal characteristics over a 13-year period (where available).
+Figure 1 presents trend data for mothers who gave birth aged under 20, by selected maternal characteristics, between 2010 (or earliest available year of data) and 2023.

 Figure 1: Proportion of women who gave birth aged under 20, by selected topic

-Line graph of proportion of mothers aged under 20 by selected topics between 2012 and 2021.
+Line graph of proportion of mothers aged under 20 by selected topics between 2010 (or earliest available year of data) and 2023.

-Teenage mothers have high smoking rates, with almost 1 in 3 (31%) smoking during pregnancy in 2022, however this rate has fallen over time (from 36% in 2011).
+Mothers aged under 20 have high smoking rates, with around 3 in 10 (29%) reporting smoking at any time during pregnancy in 2023, however this rate has fallen over time (from 36% in 2011).

 Babies born to mothers aged under 20

-Figure 2 presents data for babies born to women who gave birth aged under 20, by selected baby characteristics over a 13-year period (where available).
+Figure 2 presents trend data for babies born to women who gave birth aged under 20, by selected baby characteristics, between 2010 (or earliest available year of data) and 2023.

 Figure 2: Proportion of liveborn babies of mothers aged under 20, by selected topic

-Line graph of babies of mothers aged under 20 by selected topics between 2019 and 2021.
+Line graph of babies of mothers aged under 20 by selected topics between 2010 (or earliest available year of data) and 2023.

 AIHW (Australian Institute of Health and Welfare) (2018) Teenage mothers in Australia 2015, AIHW, Australian Government, accessed 15 June 2022.